Celineeeeeee/P03/README.md

 4. Generate an initial set of HTML/CSS templates showing how the visual and textual components of your ethos would be used in your site.

 Bio Draft:
-My name is Celine Wang.
-I am an undergrad student who is learning in the school of Interactive Arts & Technology at Simon Fraser University.
-I major in graphic design and interface design.
-I have strong organizational ability and social ability, can work well independently and together with other people, develop team spirit.
-I study hard, and have achieved good results in the every courses.
-Thus, it makes me have a solid professional knowledge in my works.
-In additionally, I have conscious to improve my practical ability and the cultivation of my ability to use software like Adobe Photoshop, Adobe Illustrator, Adobe Indesign, through various activities.
-I am especially good at the in graphic design area, like book design, logo design, and web design.